 Terpenes and CBD

-In the study we just cited the researchers note that, in their experiments, terpenes from cannabis were more effective than those in essential oils.
-Cannabis contains more than 100 terpenes that have been identified so far.
+In the study we just cited the researchers note that, in their experiments, terpenes from hemp were more effective than those in essential oils.
+Hemp contains more than 100 terpenes that have been identified so far.
 These terpenes are found in other sources as well, but some are particularly abundant in certain strains.

 What are some of these?
 Here's a quick look: